Best Memory Foam Mattress

 Should you look for a firm mattress specifically?
 There are a range of types of beds, different levels of support, and different firmness that can all work well for arthritis.
 Let’s get more specific about mattresses and the characteristics that offer the best support.

-Since the pain of arthritis is generally in the joints, a mattress needs to be designed to support pressure points.
-Especially if you are a side-sleeper, you need a bed that will accommodate your boney parts.
-Your shoulders and hips are most prominent, but other joints as well need a mattress that contours to body shape so joints can rest.
+People with arthritis will benefit from sleeping on a mattress that provides great pressure relief in the shoulders, hips, and other joints.
 Memory foam mattresses are popular for this exact feature.
 Good pressure point support provides pain relief and foam mattresses, or foam lot layers, contour to the body supporting everything individually from head to toes.

 Arthritis sufferers can be sensitive to hot and cold and do better with a temperature-regulating mattress.
 Memory foam can be too hot, but variations on memory foam, like gel-infused or highly breathable, work well.
 When buying a mattress, investigate the heat retaining qualities or search for a temperature regulating mattress.